A. The Characters

 - What do you make of his peculiarities?

 - What does his appearance suggest about his attitude toward other people?
 Toward work or activity, in general?
 Toward the world?

 - Why does Bartleby “prefer not to” perform more and more actions throughout the story?
 Does this say more about the nature of the work or more about the state of his soul?

 - Is there a difference between stating one’s preferences (negatively or positively) and imposing one’s will?
 Does “I would prefer not to” differ from “I will not”?

-- Is it possible to say what moves Bartleby?
+- Is it possible to say what motivates Bartleby?
 Or is he a mystery beyond comprehension?

 - Is Bartleby unique?
-Or are there other “Bartlebys,” who—from whatever cause—become passive and passionless beings with largely negative preferences?
+Or are there other “Bartlebys” in the world?
+In history?
+In literature?, who—from whatever cause—become passive and passionless beings with largely negative preferences?

 WATCH: How does the lawyer respond to Bartleby?
 Does he understand Bartleby?